 The budgeted amounts are drawn from the original budgeted financial statements presented to Parliament in respect to the reporting period.
-Major variances between the original budgeted amounts and the actual amounts disclosed in the primary financial statements is explained in Note 12.
-Any amendments made to the original budget are not reflected in the budgeted amount, but included in the explanation of material variance in Note 12.
+Major variances between the original budgeted amounts and the actual amounts disclosed in the primary financial statements are explained in note 13.
+Any amendments made to the original budget are not reflected in the budgeted amount, but included in the explanation of material variance in note 13.